webplantmedia/adonis-blue/README.md

 ## Copyright ##

-Crimson Rose WordPress Theme, Copyright 2018 Chris Baldelomar
+Painted Lady WordPress Theme, Copyright 2018 Chris Baldelomar
-Crimson Rose is distributed under the terms of the GNU GPL
+Painted Lady is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by